 When an individual thinks of calcium, bone health is the first thing that comes to their mind, but calcium’s benefits go far beyond aiding to build and maintain a healthy skeletal structure.

-Calcium is also required to regulate heart rhythms, aid in muscle function, control blood pressure and cholesterol levels, and is involved in many nerve signalling functions, and also much more.
+Calcium is also required to regulate heart rhythms, aid in muscle function, control blood pressure and cholesterol levels, and is involved in many nerve signaling functions, and also much more.

 New research conducted in 2017 is also now suggesting that calcium, in combination with vitamin D3, may have the capacity to ease protect against cancer, diabetes and heart disease too—three of the biggest threats to Indian’s health and the health of many other nations also.